 A. We will pay the cost of soliciting proxies.
 We may make arrangements with brokerage houses and other custodians, nominees and fiduciaries for them to forward proxy materials to the beneficial owners of the shares they hold of record and we may reimburse them for doing so.
 Proxies may be solicited on our behalf by directors, officers or employees, for no additional compensation, in person or by telephone, electronic transmission and facsimile transmission.
-We have hired Computershare/Georgeson to handle search and distribution services for proxy materials.
-We will pay Computershare/Georgeson an estimated fee of \$1,900, plus its reasonable expenses, for these services.
+We have hired Georgeson LLC to assist with the solicitation of proxies.
+We will pay Georgeson LLC an estimated fee of \$20,000, plus its reasonable expenses, for these services.